nuxeo/doc.nuxeo.com-content/src/retention-management/nuxeo-retention-functional-overview.md

 ---
 title: Retention Functional Overview
-description: Discover how to use the Nuxeo Retention Management add-on once installed.
+description: Discover how to use the Nuxeo Retention Management addon once installed.
 review:
     comment: ''
     date: '2019-08-05'